eclipse-cyclonedds/cyclonedds/docs/manual/config/ddsi_concepts.rst

 via the discovery protocols.
 By default, each DDSI participant has a unique address on the network in the form of its own UDP/IP socket with a unique port number.

-Any data reader or DataWriter created by a DCPS domain participant is mirrored in DDSI as a DDSI reader or writer.
+Any DataReader or DataWriter created by a DCPS domain participant is mirrored in DDSI as a DDSI reader or writer.
 In this translation, some of the structure of the DCPS domain is obscured because the standardized parts of DDSI have no knowledge of DCPS Subscribers and Publishers.
 Instead, each DDSI reader is the combination of the